ManuelJSD/Argentum-Forge/README.md

 - Test your changes thoroughly
 - Update documentation if needed

+## 💖 Support the Project

+If you find this project useful and want to support its development, you can leave a star ⭐ on the repository!

+Also, if you're feeling generous, you can make a crypto donation:

+- **USDT (TRC20):** `TMBg4fdAnWcUFJALY74U2m8s4jVs2UDasA`

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.